-Easy lobster bisque with succulent pieces of lobster tail in a creamy yet savory broth blended with pureed carrot, celery, and onion.
-The bisque is seasoned with thyme, garlic, and bay leaves.
+Easy lobster bisque recipe with succulent pieces of lobster tail in a creamy savory broth blended with puréed carrot, celery, and onion.
+Then it is seasoned with garlic, thyme, and bay leaves.

 Ingredients for Lobster Bisque

 - Approximately 1 lb (16 oz) Lobster Tail (May take 2-4 tails depending on their size.)

 - Yellow Onion

 - Chicken Broth

 - Seafood/Fish Broth or Reserve 2 Cups of Water Remaining From Boiled Lobster Tail

 - Dry White Wine

 - Bay Leaves